 attendance, revenue, students, and community partners significantly altered the operating budget of the organization, and contributed several million dollars to grow the endowment - while balancing the operating budget of the theatre for the first time in years.

 Bryce has continued to promote exciting artistic work, and the 2019 production of The Great Gatsby was noticed when a black man was cast in the role of Jay Gatsby, using Janet Savage's book "Jay Gatsby: A Black Man in Whiteface," to further the dramaturgical argument and inform the viewer.
 (Read a Naples Daily News Show Profile Here)

 As COVID19 hit, the organization did not furlough any staff, and Bryce was heralded for his community leadership through the arts.
 Labeled the "Champion for the Arts" by Gulfshore Life Magazine (Read the Article Here), he has continued to work diligently to protect the arts in the region.

 Knowing no leader could fight the battle alone, Bryce worked to create the region's only COVID Arts Advisory Board, composed of local and state officials, healthcare workers, national and international producers, and schools.
 Together, this committee advised him on the best practices for moving forward, while allowing the organization to reach out to colleagues around the region to lend support and information gleaned from the Advisory Board.

-In November of 2021, Bryce was named a "Man of the Year" in Gulfshore Life Magazine for his leadership of The Naples Players (Read the Article Here); Listed as one of Southwest Florida's 40 under 40 by Gulfshore Business Magazine in September of 2022; and named one of Naples Top 100 Most Influential Business Leaders by Naples Illustrated in December of 2021, and again in 2022.
+Meanwhile, in November of 2021, Bryce was named a "Man of the Year" in Gulfshore Life Magazine for his leadership of The Naples Players (Read the Article Here); Listed as one of Southwest Florida's 40 under 40 by Gulfshore Business Magazine in September of 2022; and named one of Naples Top 100 Most Influential Business Leaders by Naples Illustrated in for 2022, and again in 2023.